 The Importance of Collaboration: Working Together to Achieve Effective Infant Feeding

-This will be a hands-on workshop where you can expect to learn about the impact ineffective tongue function can have on infant feeding; both breast and bottle.
-The effects of tethered oral tissues and head/neck/jaw tension will be discussed in detail.
+This will be a hands-on workshop where you can expect to learn about the impact ineffective tongue function can have on infant feeding and how collaboration between health professionals can maximize outcomes.
+The effects of birth trauma, tethered oral tissues, head/neck/jaw tension, and much more will be discussed in detail.
 We are seeing more and more dyads struggling with feeding in some shape or form and unfortunately there seems to be a gap in the support they receive.
 We strongly believe if there was more accurate information, education and collaboration amongst the frontline health care providers and support professionals, we would see less moms struggling through feeding their newborn(s).

-Presented by Jennifer Welch from Montreal (IBCLC, RLC & LLLL) & Melita Hatton from North Vancouver (BASc, Osteopath) with Dr. Jimmy Chan from North Vancouver (DMD) & Jodi Mosogau from Abbotsford (BSN, RN, IBCLC) there as co-presenters and Q&A panelists.
+Presented by Jennifer Welch from Montreal (IBCLC, RLC & LLLL) & Melita Hatton from North Vancouver (BASc, Osteopathic Practitioner) with Dr. Jimmy Chan from North Vancouver (DMD) & Jodi Mosogau from Abbotsford (BSN, RN, IBCLC) there as co-presenters and Q&A panelists.
 You can read full bios on each at: www.liquidgoldbfs.com/2017workshopbios

 Continuing education (CE) credits will be awarded for the following professional groups as per their individual colleges: Dental hygienists, dental assistants, dentists, physicians, and medical specialists.
-We are working on CEs for IBCLCs.
-Unfortunately there will be no CE credits for RNs.
+We are working on CE credits for IBCLCs.
+Unfortunately there will be no CE credits for RNs or midwives.

 Creekside Centre is just down from quaint Old Clayburn village in Abbotsford.
 There is free parking on site.
 You can find out more about this facility at https://www.facebook.com/Creekside-Centre-856878457689303/.

 We look forward to seeing you!